ymtszw/ex_ghpr/README.md

 - Push your current branch to your `origin` repository
     - Just calling system's `git` command
     - That means, you should name a repository from which you send PR, as `origin`
+    - Implicitly sets upstream by `--set-upstream` option on push
 - Open Pull Request of the branch to the repository
     - Remote, base, title, description, fork user can be set with options
-    - See bellow for default behaviors
+    - See below for default behaviors
 - `pbcopy` (OSX) or `clip` (Windows) the resultant Pull Request URL
     - If neither exist, just print the URL
-- `open` (OSX) or `cmd /c start` (Windows) the issue URL
-    - If the issue tracker is Github issue, Pull Request auto-link should already be there
-    - Otherwise, it is good practice to post your Pull Request URL to the issue!

 ### Sub-commands and options